Skip to content

 • If IDs exist but aren’t extracted, create a parsing rule to extract them.

-• If you’re not using OTel, configure correlation keys (up to 10) in Setup Correlations.
+• If you’re not using OTel, configure the three correlation field mappings (Logs, Span, Service) in Setup correlation.

 Infrastructure is missing